 Linear fixtures are not heavier than the fluorescent lights they replace.

-Typically mounting options include eye-hook, pendant, surface mounting or wire, and cable.
+Typically mounting options include an eye hook, pendant, surface mounting, wire, and cable.

-A qualified electrician can easily replace an existing metal halide, high pressure sodium or fluorescent fixture with a 1-for-1 replacement of a LED fixture.
-We offer the same mounting systems, so there is no need to modify.
+A qualified electrician can easily replace an existing metal halide, high-pressure sodium, or fluorescent fixture with a 1-for-1 replacement of an LED fixture.
+We offer the same mounting systems, so there is no need to modify the mount you have.
 And, our lights wire directly into the same junction boxes as the old fixtures do.

 And since LEDs use less power, there is no need to modify the panel to add more circuits.
 Amp draw will be less per fixture than the fixtures they replace.